Chin-Lushai Expedition: Background

+Lushai

 Following the Lushai Expedition of 1871–72, the border regions of Burma and India remained relatively peaceful with few raids occurring.

 Murder of Captain Stewart

 Lieutenant J.F Stewart of the 1st Battalion, Leinster Regiment accompanied by J.Mc.D Baird of the 2nd Battalion, Derbyshire Regiment was making a survey to the south-east of Rangamati for the building of a new road to be constructed.
 Stewart was to work southwards from Rangamati where Baird from Demagiri would meet up with him.

-Stewart was accompanied by two men of his own regiment, Lance-Corpoiral McCormik and Private Owens along with a corporal and ten Gurkha sepoy of the border police.
+Stewart was accompanied by two men of his own regiment, Lance-Corporal McCormik and Private Owens along with a corporal and ten Gurkha sepoys of the border police.
 He departed from Rangamati on 16 January.
 On 18 January, a friendly chief named Saipuialal warned C.S Murray, who relayed to Stewart of movements of war parties in the area.
 Stewart did not heed the warning due to several 'wolf' cries of war parties around Demagiri before.
-On the 2nd of February he received news while encamped of a second impending raid but did not regard it seriously.
-He even declined to post a sentry.
+On the 2nd of February he received news while encamped of a second impending raid but did not regard it seriously; he even declined to post a sentry.
 Furthermore, five of his sepoys had been sent to bring elephants, letters and logistics.

 In the early morning, most of the sepoys were awake with two asleep.
 Stewart got ready and dressed before a volley was shot.
 The two sleeping corporals were stabbed in their sleep.
 The shot which was fired hit a sepoy in the thigh breaking his bone.
 Two more shots followed in which one wounded an escort on the arm.
 Stewart's servants and coolies ran away along with one sepoy.
 Stewart was made to fight with two European soldiers, Commander Naick Kali Sing and Sepoy Gaja Ram.
 The two European soldiers failed to defend due to the ammunition of their rifles being taken with the escaping coolies.
 The party was outnumbered as there were an estimated 200-300 Lushais surrounding the encampment.
 Hausata father-in-law, Jahoota had also provided men in the raid.